Before electricity became

 later science would prove a link between magnetism and electricity.

-towns were built alongside waterfalls (a primary source of mechanical
+Many cities and towns were built alongside waterfalls (a primary source of

-energy) that turned water wheels to perform work.
-Before electricity
+mechanical energy) that turned water wheels to perform work.
+Before

-generation began slightly over 100 years ago, houses were lit with
+electricity generation began slightly over 100 years ago, houses were lit

 wood-burning or coal-burning stoves.

-with Benjamin Franklin's experiment with a kite one stormy night in
+Beginning with Benjamin Franklin's experiment with a kite one stormy night

 understood.

-the late-1800s, Nikola Tesla pioneered the generation, transmission, and
+In the late-1800s, Nikola Tesla pioneered the generation, transmission,

-use of alternating current (AC) electricity, which can be transmitted over
+and use of alternating current (AC) electricity, which can be transmitted

-Edison helped change everyone's life -- he perfected his invention -- the
+Thomas Edison helped change everyone's life -- he perfected his invention

 Around